alephium/www/src/content/news/do-we-really-need-more-centralized-l1s/index.md

 **Google**, **Stripe**, **Circle**, **Tether**, and **Bitfinex** have all set about **building** **[new L1 blockchains](https://thedefiant.io/news/research-and-opinion/crypto-web3-experts-question-corp-chains-like-tempo)**.
 I think it’s pretty fair to say that this means we can restate the importance of the base layer.
 I think it also means that “L2 season” could be ending.

-All of this new L1 development raises an **important question**: “*Do we really need more L1s?:*
+All of this new L1 development raises an **important question**: “*Do we really need more L1s?"*

 An even more important question… “*Do we really need more L1s that are centralized, built on a Web2 foundation, and are backed by corporate giants?”*

 I’ll leave the answer up to you.
-First things first,read my first Alephium column below and make your minds up for yourselves.
+First things first, read my first Alephium column below and make your minds up for yourselves.

 *P.S.
 If you’re new to Alephium, it is a PoW Layer-1 blockchain and has [recently announced](https://x.com/alephium/status/1958886335202435548) that it is entering “Phase 2: Aligned Economics”.
 This development will see the devs build a Core dApp as a strategic addition to our chain.*